fjohanssondev/fjohanssondev/README.md

 ## Passionate about this tech stack

-NextJS, Prisma, TRPC, Tailwind, PlanetScale and React-native
+NextJS, Prisma, TRPC, Tailwind, and Expo

 ### How to find me 🌎